 For general information about COVID-19, please refer to WHO, the CDC, and the New Mexico Department of Health.
 For specific medical questions and information, please contact your student’s primary care physician.
 If you have symptoms related to COVID-19, call the NMDOH Coronavirus Hotline at (855) 600-3453.

-In the event of a COVID exposure or positive test in your family, please communicate with the school.
+Quarantine and Contact Tracing: In the event of a COVID exposure or positive test in your family, please communicate with the school.
 Altura Preparatory School is required to report and contact trace any positive cases associated with students, staff, or families.
 Your cooperation helps us keep our entire community safe.
 We use the below NMPED approved flowchart to determine requirements for student or staff quarantine:

 Please communicate any exposure or positive test within your family.

 Staff Health, Safety, and Screening: Altura Preparatory School staff and contractors working on campus will participate in a daily health screening with temperature check and questionnaire.
 In addition, Altura Prep staff will participate in weekly surveillance testing.
 10% of the staff will be COVID tested weekly.

 Masks: Anyone on Altura Preparatory School's campus must wear a mask correctly (covering nose and mouth, fitting close to the face) at all times.
 If a family is concerned about their child's ability to correctly wear a mask must contact the School Directors, Meaghan Hindman and Lissa Hines, at email@example.com, to discuss their child's specific circumstances.

 Enrichment and Extra Curricular Activities: All activities conducted by Altura Prep staff and students on campus will comply with COVID-safe practices.
 As such, there will be no music at Altura Prep for at least the 2020-21 school year, and all other activities will be conducted with social distancing and sanitation measures in place.